 Different writers have described the event differently, as a massacre or a battle.
 Regardless of how it is described, it is clear that hundreds of English soldiers and native people were involved and that many women and children were killed in the raid on the village.
 In 2018, the town of Montague, Massachusetts received a grant from the National Park Service to survey the battlefield and apply for recognition in the National Register of Historic Places.
 But what really happened on that day?

 Native American names for geographic places are everywhere in this country.
-27 states have Native American origins for their names: Alaska from the Aleut word "Alyeska," Massachusetts from the Algonquian language meaning "at or about the great hill," and North and South Dakota from the Sioux word for "friend" to name just three (The United States of Indigenous Names, Indian Country Today, September 2018, para.
+27 states have Native American origins for their names: Alaska from the Aleut word "Alyeska;" Massachusetts from the Algonquian language meaning "at or about the great hill;" Wisconsin is derived from Menominee word meaning "a good place;" and North and South Dakota come from a Sioux word for "friend" (The United States of Indigenous Names, Indian Country Today, September 2018, para.
 9).

 The names of towns, streets, rivers, mountains, lakes, and natural landmarks in every state have indigenous origins.
 Wikipedia maintains an ongoing listing of Place Names of Native American Origin in the U.S.